 On September 13, 2022, Kameron received regulatory approval to reopen the Donkin Mine from the Nova Scotia provincial government.
 Production has resumed.
 The Mine had been on care and maintenance since March 2020.

 On March 30, 2020, Kameron announced that it was ceasing production operations at the Donkin Mine due to adverse geologic conditions.
-The Mine will not be sealed and no mining equipment has been removed from site.
-The Mine is being maintained by a small staff to ventilate and keep the facility dewatered during an idled phase of care and maintenance for an indeterminate period of time.
+The Mine was not sealed and no mining equipment was removed from the site.
+During this time, the Mine was maintained by a small staff to ventilate and keep the facility dewatered during an idled phase of care and maintenance.

-Before idling the Mine, Kameron was in the Development Phase of the operation where two coal sections were actively developing the Mine’s main underground infrastructure and the first production panel to allow for the long-term and highly active Production Phase, which would incorporate retreat mining.
-For the retreat mining phase, Kameron was evaluating the viability of installing a longwall mining system which would have reduced Kameron’s operating costs and significantly increased production volumes.
+Kameron is in the Development Phase of the operation where two coal sections are actively developing the Mine’s main underground infrastructure to allow for the long-term and highly active Production Phase, which is expected to incorporate retreat mining.
+For the retreat mining phase, Kameron may evaluate the viability of installing a longwall mining system which would reduce its operating costs and increase production volumes.

 The Donkin Mine is currently permitted for run-of-mine annual production of 3.6 million tonnes, which would produce approximately 3.0 million saleable tonnes after being washed in the onsite coal handling and preparation plant.

 At 3.0 million saleable tonnes and using a wide range of coal pricing (C$100 to $300 per tonne), royalty payments to Morien could be in the order of C$7 to $23 million annually.
 These values are only estimates and are based on assumptions that Morien management consider reasonable and would only be achieved if Donkin resumed operation and only if Donkin reached permitted production levels.
 Future results and royalties received, if any, subject primarily to production rates and coal pricing, may vary from those estimated by Morien.